data61/PSL/README.md

 *Q2.* To be honest, I do not have time to learn a new language.
 Can I still use PSL without learning its syntax?

 *A2.* We made PSL’s syntax similar to that of Isabelle’s tactic language to lower the learning barrier of PSL.
 But if you do not feel writing your custom strategy, enter *try_hard*.
 It invokes the default strategy, TryHard.
-The lack of input from human engineers on the proof obligation at hand makes the TryHard less specific to each conjecture; however, we made try hard more powerful than existing proof automation tools for Isabelle by specifying larger search spaces.
+The lack of input from human engineers on the proof obligation at hand makes TryHard less specific to each conjecture; however, we made try hard more powerful than existing proof automation tools for Isabelle by specifying larger search spaces.

 *Q3.* How much computational resources do I need to use PSL / try_hard?